Nisha Katona

-Nisha Katona MBE (born 23 October 1971) is a British restaurateur and TV personality.
+Nisha Katona MBE (born 23 October 1971) is a British restaurateur, Television Cook, presenter and TV personality.
 The daughter of two doctors, she is the founder of Mowgli Street Food restaurants and the Mowgli Trust charity, a food writer and television presenter.
 She was a child protection barrister for 20 years.

 Early life

-Katona grew up in Skelmersdale.
+Nisha Sujata Biswas grew up in Skelmersdale.
 She attended Scarisbrick Hall School.
 She went on to study Law at Liverpool John Moores University, where she met her future husband, Zoltán Katona.
 She qualified as a barrister at the Inns of Court School of Law in 1996, and is a member of Lincoln's Inn.

 Katona worked full-time as a barrister in Chavasse Court Chambers in Liverpool.
 In 2008, the Department of Culture, Media and Sport appointed her as a trustee of National Museums Liverpool where she sat on the full board, along with audit and marketing.
 In 2009, the Cabinet Office appointed her Ambassador for Diversity in Public Appointments.